 - Apply a thin film of grease on the seal protector tool (part of the Wanner Tool Kit).
-Slide both seals onto the tool, with the spring side of the seals toward the open end of the tool - Apply a heavier coat of grease between the seals and press them together. - b.
-Apply a coating of Loctite® High-Performance Pipe Sealant With Teflon®, or a comparable product, to the outer surface of both seals and the inside surface of the opening in the pump housing where the seals will rest. - c.
-Apply a light film of grease to the drive shaft.
-Slide the seal protector tool (with the two seals) over the end of the shaft. - d.
+Slide both seals onto the tool, with the spring side of the seals toward the open end of the tool. - Apply a heavier coat of grease between the seals and press them together. - b.
+Apply a coating of Loctite® High-Performance Pipe Sealant With Teflon, or a comparable product, to the outer surface of both seals and the inside surface of the opening in the pump housing where the seals will rest. - Apply a light film of grease to the drive shaft.
+Slide the seal protector tool (with the two seals) over the end of the shaft - d.
 Slide the seal inserter tool (from the Wanner Tool Kit) over the seal protector tool, and press the seals completely into place.
 Tap the tool with a soft mallet to firmly seat the seals.

-6. Adjust CamShaft Endplay
+6. Adjust Camshaft Endplay

-- Remove the three set screws (22) from the cylinder casting (24), and clean them. - b.
-Insert the centerbolt (1) into the hole in the center of the cylinder casting.
+- a.
+If the three set screws (24) are in the cylinder casting (25), remove and clean them. - Insert the centerbolt (1) into the hole in the center of the cylinder casting.
 Turn it in to move the bearing adjusting plate (61) and cup tight against the bearing cone. - Back out the centerbolt two full turns, then turn it back in again until it is tight against the adjusting plate (61). - d.
 Back out the centerbolt exactly 1/4 of a turn. - e.
-With a plastic mallet (or a regular mallet and wooden board) to prevent damage to the shaft, rap the end of the shaft 3 or 4 times.
+With a plastic mallet (or a regular mallet and wooden board) to prevent damage to the shaft, rap the end of the shaft three or four times.
 This will provide about 0.006 in.
-(0.15 mm) endplay in the shaft.

-- Apply removable threadlocker to the threads of the three cleaned set screws (22).
-Screw the three set screws (22) into the cylinder casting - Screw the three set screws (22) into the cylinder casting until they contact the bearing adjusting plate (61). - g.
+(0.15 mm) endplay in the shaft. - Apply removable threadlocker to the threads of the three cleaned set screws (24). - Screw the three set screws (24) into the cylinder casting until they contact the bearing adjusting plate (61). - g.
 Remove the centerbolt (1).